 Description: In this CGI-based animated ad, Renault promotes its electric Kangoo Z.E model.

 A love-struck postman who drives a rather loud vehicle is chased down by his crush’s extremely aggressive and noise-sensitive dog every day.

 Until one day, he switches to Renault’s electric Kangoo Z.E which offers a smooth and noise-less drive.
 He’s then able to beat the dog to it, makes his delivery without any hiccups, and we’re assuming ‘gets the girl’.

 The ad ends with a one-liner, “Everything starts with an electric moment”.

-Characteristics: This animated ad has all the ingredients of a winner.
+Characteristics: This is one of the animation advertisements that have all the ingredients of a winner.
 It made us go “Awwww” and brought out our puppy dog eyes.

 It banks on our universal pursuit of love and our persistence to do anything to get it.

 It tells a story, has a relatable character, hits the funny bone, and presents a solution to a problem.
 The creators set a theme by using a lot of blue hues and a catchy one-liner that marries the story and the product together.

 Renault released this close to Valentine’s Day when love is naturally in the air.
 So, it also scores a timeliness point.

 Description: Who doesn’t love a good jingle?
 This animated ad does everything right from the get-go.